kedacore/keda-docs/content/docs/2.1/concepts/scaling-jobs.md

 The `successfulJobsHistoryLimit` and `failedJobsHistoryLimit` fields are optional.
 These fields specify how many completed and failed jobs should be kept.
 By default, they are set to 100.

-This concept is similar to [Jobs History Limits](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#jobs-history-limits) allowing you to learn what the outcome of your jobs are.
+This concept is similar to [Jobs History Limits](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#jobs-history-limits) allowing you to learn what the outcomes of your jobs are.

 The actual number of jobs could exceed the limit in a short time.
 However, it is going to resolve in the cleanup period.
 Currently, the cleanup period is the same as the Polling interval.